San Diego Wildfire Lawyers

 - Stay Informed — Monitor news reports and official San Diego County emergency channels for updates and instructions.

 - Be Fire Aware — Remain vigilant even after returning home.
-Be aware of potential hazards like smoldering embers and weakened structures.
+Be aware of potential hazards, such as smoldering embers and weakened structures.

 - Seek Medical Attention — If you or a loved one has suffered injuries or smoke inhalation, seek medical attention promptly.